ml5js/ml5-website-v02-docsify/docs/reference/body-segmentation.md

 **Parameters:**

-- **modelName**: OPTIONAL: A string specifying which model to use, "SelfieSegmentation" or "BodyPix".
+- **modelName**: Optional.
+A string specifying which model to use.
+Types of model:
+  - _BodyPix_ (default): A general-purpose model that can be used to segment people and body parts.
+  - _SelfieSegmentation_: A model that can be used to segment people from the background.

-- **options**: OPTIONAL.
+- **options**: Optional.
 An object to change the default configuration of the model.
 See the example options object:

   ```javascript
   {